apostrophecms/apostrophe-cli/README.md

 Remember to register the module in `apps.js` with the other module types.

+## CLI analytics

+To help us better understand how devs are using the CLI, you will have the option to *opt-in* to share basic usage information with the maintainers.
+This is limited to:

+1. The command you have executed

+**If you do not explicitly agree to participate, no infomation will be tracked.** Through the `universal-analytics` package, we use the option to anonymize your IP address, so we know as little as possible about you other than what is listed above.
+See the `sendAnalyticsEvent` utility method if you're curious how this all works.

 ## Run other Apostrophe-flavored command-line tasks

 To run an Apostrophe command-line task with the Apostrophe CLI, which are conventionally run like this: `node app.js <namespace>:<task name>`, you may instead execute the following from any location within a project's directory:
 ```bash
 apos <namespace>:<task name>
 ```

 The Apostrophe CLI assumes the `apostrophe` namespace when executing tasks.
 This means that if a task is in the `apostrophe` namespace (such as the `apostrophe:generation` task), you can simply execute:
 ```bash